MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-late-payment-prediction.md

 ---
-title: Predict Late Payments for Sales Documents
+title: Predict late payments for sales documents
-description: This article explains how to use our predictive model to predict whether an invoice will be paid on time.
+description: This article explains how to use our predictive model to predict whether a customer will pay an invoice on time.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: customer, payment, invoice, sales, invoice, quote ms.search.form: 1950, 1951,
-ms.date: 12/06/2023
+ms.date: 07/01/2024
 ms.custom: bap-template
 ms.service: dynamics-365-business-central
 ---
-# The Late Payment Prediction Extension
+# The Late Payment Prediction extension

 Effectively managing receivables is important to the overall financial health of a business.
 To reduce outstanding receivables and help you fine-tune your collections strategy, the extension predicts whether to expect late payments.
 For example, if a payment is predicted to be late, you might decide to adjust the terms of payment or the payment method for the customer.